corndeladmin/DevOps-Course-Python-Intro/06_packages_and_imports.md

 shopping_basket = ['cookies', 'ice cream']
 ```

 2. I can successfully run `poetry run python src/app.py` on command line to run my app in Poetry's virtual environment.
-But I get errors when launching it through VS Code.
+But I get errors when launching the file through VS Code.

 3. I have a file (app.py) in the root folder and two files (shopping_basket.py and price_checker.py) in a subfolder called "checkout".
     - app.py contains `from checkout import shopping_basket`